2 Israelis killed as Israeli, Palestinian officials meet

-JERUSALEM (AP) — A Palestinian gunman on Sunday opened fire at an Israeli car in the occupied West Bank, killing two Israelis, senior politicians and settler leaders said.
-The shooting cast a shadow over a high-level meeting between Palestinian and Israeli delegations in neighboring Jordan meant to reduce surging violence ahead of the Muslim holy month of Ramadan.

-The shooting came days after a deadly Israeli military raid in a nearby Palestinian city, killing 10 people.
-The military said it was searching for the attacker, who opened fire on a car on the West Bank's main highway and fled.
+The statement marked a small sign of progress, but many questions remained.
+As the negotiators were meeting, a Palestinian gunman killed two Israeli brothers in the northern West Bank.

+The army was looking for the attacker, and Israel's defense minister called for beefing up the military presence in the West Bank.

-In an initial move, Israeli Cabinet minister approved a proposal that would impose the death penalty on Palestinian militants involved in deadly attacks.
+An Israeli ministerial committee also gave initial approval to a proposal that would impose the death penalty on Palestinian militants involved in deadly attacks.
+The measure was sent to lawmakers for further debate.

-“On a difficult day in which two Israelis were murdered in a Palestinian terror attack, there is nothing more symbolic that passing the death penalty law on terrorists," said Itamar Ben Gvir, Israel's far-right national security minister.
+“On a difficult day in which two Israelis were murdered in a Palestinian terror attack, there is nothing more symbolic that passing the death penalty law on terrorists," said Itamar Ben Gvir, Israel's far-right national security minister and West Bank settler.

-West Bank settler leaders called on Israel to withdraw its delegation from the talks in Jordan and crack down on the Palestinians.
-Hamas, the Islamic militant group that rules the Gaza Strip, said no summit would stop Palestinians from fighting Israel.
+Finance Minister Bezalel Smotrich, another settler leader, called for “striking the cities of terror and its instigators without mercy, with tanks and helicopters, in a way that conveys that the master of the house has gone crazy.”

+Sunday's shooting came days after an Israeli military raid killed 10 Palestinians, most of them militants, in the nearby Palestinian city of Nablus.
+But two men over 60 were also killed in the raid, and a 66-year-old man also died from tear gas inhalation.
+It was one of the deadliest incidents in the West Bank in years.

+In the wake of that shooting, Israel approved construction of over 7,000 new homes in West Bank settlements.
+It was not clear whether that order was affected by the freeze announced by Jordan.

-Israel said the prime minister's national security adviser as well as the chief of the Shin Bet domestic security agency were to attend the talks in neighboring Jordan.
-The head of the Palestinian intelligence services as well as advisers to President Mahmoud Abbas were expected to join.
+Israel said the prime minister's national security adviser as well as the chief of the Shin Bet domestic security agency attended the talks in neighboring Jordan.
+The head of the Palestinian intelligence services as well as advisers to President Mahmoud Abbas also joined.

 The presence of top officials at the meeting, as well as delegations from Egypt, Jordan and the United States, underscored the severity of the crisis.
 It was also a rare high-level meeting between the sides, coming during a time of rising tensions and after the Palestinians cut security coordination with Israel over the violence.